Successful maintenance program: The key elements

 - 2. Extend equipment life

 The same report concludes that best-in-class manufacturers, identified from the top 20 percent performance scores, have 90% Overall Equipment Effectiveness (OEE).
 They also have an 11% maintenance cost reduction year over year, which gives them a maintenance performance target.
 How do these companies achieve success?
 Are you curious?
 Please read further.

-This blog cover four key elements for a successful maintenance program:
+This blog cover four key elements of a successful maintenance program:

 Current challenges and goals

 With our +30 years of experience in these fields, we have heard a lot of challenges from maintenance departments.
-The most challenges can you find below.
+The most challenging can you find below.

 These challenges have a lot of impact on the maintenance performed as well as overall business results.
 As mentioned earlier, this costs over 50 billion dollars due to unplanned downtime on an annual basis and this is only in the manufacturing industry.
 So there is still a lot of profit to be made here!
 The first step is identifying and prioritizing the key areas to be addressed.

 1. Work order management – successful maintenance program

 The heart of most maintenance programs is a work order system.
 The purpose of it is to handle maintenance activities from the request through execution, completion, and recordkeeping.